-3.6.
-Significant trees
+3.6 Significant trees

 - The Randwick City Significant Tree Register has identified a Pepperberry Tree (Cryptocarya obovate) at 45 Wansey Road as a significant tree.
-See Map 16. - The HIA however, has a variety of tree coverage with the west and northeast portion covered by 20-30% tree canopy with the remaining area being 10-20% tree canopy. - Lots along High Street (between Clara and Botany Streets) have a tree canopy cover of less than 10% which is reflective of the carparking and driveways around buildings.
+See Map 16. - The HIA has variety in tree cover with the west and northeast portion covered by 20-30% tree canopy with the remaining area being 10-20% tree canopy. - Lots along High Street (between Clara Street and Botany Street) have a tree canopy cover of less than 10% which is reflective of the predominance of carparking and driveways around buildings.